 Despite amazing ratings during the first seven seasons, many people are still bitter about the Game of Thrones… I mean seriously, what was with Dany at the end, right?

 Remembering the Map vs Territory model, it’s always worth putting forward a sceptical voice, and that voice has a few things to say here.
 For example, what about the power of first impressions?
 The influence of expectations or emotions?
 These are all complicating factors that you can explore more via the Limitations section below.

 IN YOUR LATTICEWORK.

-I’ve already positioned this model as part of behavioural economics and in the context of Fast and Slow Thinking.
-Some particularly related heuristics include the Representativeness Heuristic that explains how you rely on existing mental models to judge experiences; the Recency Heuristic which favours recent events over historic ones; and the Availability Heuristic, which is an over-reliance on ‘top of mind information.’
+We’ve already positioned this model as part of behavioural economics and in the context of Fast and Slow Thinking.
+Some particularly related heuristics include the Representativeness Heuristic which explains how you rely on existing mental models to judge experiences; the Recency Heuristic which favours recent events over historic ones; and the Availability Heuristic, which is an over-reliance on ‘top of mind information.’